zakhida1/-Final-Coursework-Project/README.md

 - Document the system clearly and professionally

 ## Features:
-Create Task:Add a new task with title,description, due date, priority and status View Tasks:Display a list of all saved tasks with their details Update Task:Modify task attributes by selecting a task ID Delete Task: Remove a task permanently using its ID Search Task: Find tasks by keywords in the title or description Filter Tasks:Filter tasks by status (e.g., "Pending", "Completed") or by due date Generate Report: Generate a summary of tasks and view recent activity logs Import/Export CSV: Load tasks from or save tasks to a .csv file Input Validation: Validate input formats for dates and restrict empty/invalid fields Exit with Logging: Exit the application safely and log the session's actions
+- Create Task:Add a new task with title,description, due date, priority and status

+-View Tasks:Display a list of all saved tasks with their details

+- Update Task:Modify task attributes by selecting a task ID

+- Delete Task: Remove a task permanently using its ID

+- Search Task: Find tasks by keywords in the title or description

+- Filter Tasks:Filter tasks by status (e.g., "Pending", "Completed") or by due date

+- Generate Report: Generate a summary of tasks and view recent activity logs

+- Import/Export CSV: Load tasks from or save tasks to a .csv file

+- Input Validation: Validate input formats for dates and restrict empty/invalid fields

+- Exit with Logging: Exit the application safely and log the session's actions

 ## Running the Application:
 1)Download or clone the project repository